-Here are the three most common forms of the digital marketing funnel of 2019.
+Here are the three most common forms of the website marketing funnel of 2021.

 This online marketing funnel takes a detailed approach to the customer journey.
 In comparison to previous funnels, the hourglass digital marketing funnel emphasizes the importance of building and maintaining customer relationships.
 This approach is behind the funnel’s hourglass shape.

-The pre-purchase stages of the hourglass digital marketing funnel include:
+The pre-purchase stages of this marketing funnel include: